raymondkeogh/doggystyle/README.md

 **Colours:**

- - To achieve a fresh clean image we will be using a palette of greens blues, white and grey.
+ - To achieve a fresh clean image we will be using a palette of greens, blues, white and grey.

 **Typography:**